-Each thredUp Goody Box has 12-15 custom clothing items that fit the theme.
+Each thredUp Goody Box has up to 15 custom clothing items that fit the theme.
 (Although a letter sent with the new thredUp Goody Boxes states 10-15 items.)

 $20 deposit (Only $10 now as of May 2018) must be submitted when you sign up for a thredUp Goody Box.
 There is no commitment and you are not part of a subscription service.
 Each thredUp Goody Box must be ordered individually via the link that they will send you once selected.

 Shipping and handling are free both ways.
 A pre-paid mailing label will be included in your box.
 Items that you don’t want to keep and buy will need to be returned within 7 days.